t4nello/homelab/README.md

 #### 5. Deploy the Pi-hole stack

-Use your `docker-compose.yml` or stack file.
+Use prepared `docker-compose.yml' in stack-pihole directory.
 Ports 53 (TCP/UDP) will be mapped to the host, allowing Pi-hole to listen locally.

 #### 6. Set the host to use Pi-hole as DNS